Social Security Number Format | What Do The Numbers Mean?

 Social Security Number Format

-The Social Security number format is a nine-digit number, generally separated by hyphens into sections of three digits, two digits, and four digits.
+The Social Security number format is a nine-digit number, generally separated by hyphens into sections of three, two, and four digits.
 For example, a typical SSN follows the format of “AAA-GG-SSSS,” where A represents the Area number, G represents the Group number, and S represents the Serial number.
-The format of the numbers has been relatively unchanged since the assignment of the first Social Security numbers back in 1936.
+The format has remained relatively unchanged since the first Social Security numbers were assigned in 1936.

-Since these numbers are based on the mailing address provided on the application, this means that the assignment is not necessarily based on the location of a person’s permanent residence.
-Someone might live in one state but temporarily have their mailing address in another state.
+Since these numbers are based on the mailing address provided on the application, the assignment is not necessarily based on the location of a person’s permanent residence.
+Someone might live in one state but temporarily have their mailing address in another.
 So, you cannot necessarily use an SSN to determine where someone lives.
-Plus, since most people are assigned an SSN at birth, they might move many times over the course of their life.
+Plus, since most people are assigned an SSN at birth, they might move many times throughout their lives.

-The middle section of two digits of a valid SSN is the group number.
-The group number is a way of breaking the areas into smaller sections, although the group number is not associated with a specific geographic area.
+The group number is the middle section of the two digits of a valid SSN.
+The group number is a way of breaking the areas into smaller sections, although the group number is not associated with a specific geographic region.
 Instead, the group numbers are assigned in a specific order for each particular area.
-First, the odd numbers 01 to 09 are assigned.
+First, the odd numbers 01 to 09 are allocated.
 Next, even numbers from 10 to 98 are assigned.
 Then, even numbers 02 through 08 can be used, and finally, odd numbers from 11 to 99 will be assigned.
 The number “00” is never used for the group number.

 Each month, the Social Security Administration publishes a report that shows the highest group number assigned for a specific area number.
-For example, if the report shows that the highest group number for a certain area is 68, then you know that 72 or 13 is not a valid group number for that area since the numbers are assigned in order following the rules above.
+For example, suppose the report indicates that the highest group number for a particular area is 68.
+In that case, you know that 72 or 13 is not a valid group number for that area since the numbers are assigned in order following the rules above.

 Social Security ‘Area Code’ Number Chart

-You can find a full listing of area codes along with their associated geographic region on the Social Security Administration website.
-Remember that the area codes are not simply limited to the 50 United States.
-American citizens born in U.S. territories may also request a Social Security number, so the regions must include these locations as well.
-Here are all the Social Security area codes, along with which region they are associated with.
+The Social Security Administration website provides a complete listing of area codes and their associated geographic region.
+Remember that the area codes are not limited to the 50 United States.
+American citizens born in U.S. territories may also request a Social Security number, so the regions must include these locations.
+Below are all the Social Security area codes and the regions they are associated with.

 You might notice that some area numbers are included in more than one region.
-This means either that the number was transferred from one region to another or that it is used in more than one area.
+This means that the number was transferred from one region to another or used in more than one area.

 Social Security Number & Geographic Region